robinhood/faust/docs/userguide/application.rst

     Currently the only supported transport is the ``aiokafka://`` Kafka client.

-    You can specify a list of hosts by separating them using semicomma:
+    You can specify a list of hosts by separating them using semi-comma:

     .. sourcecode:: text